StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/introduction.md

 * X-axis orientation is given by system line of the member
 * X-axis direction is defined by the start point and end point of the member

+for **"z by vector"**
 * Z-axis orientation and direction is given by vector coordinates
 * Y-axis orientation and direction is defined by right-hand rule

+for **"y by vector"**
+* Y-axis orientation and direction is given by vector coordinates
+* Z-axis orientation and direction is defined by right-hand rule

 ```{image} ../.gitbook/assets/3_introduction_lcs_by_vector_v2.png
 :width: 800px